 - ED 260.
 Education of the Exceptional Child 3 hours.
 An overview of exceptionalities psychological, emotional, physical and educational characteristics and needs of exceptional children.
 Suggests role of special educators and regular classroom teachers in their efforts to work with the exceptional child in various settings.
 Prerequisite: ED 100.
 Fall.
 Spring. - ED 262.
 Family & Community Resources in Early Childhood Education 3 hours.
 This course examines the young child in the family in terms of the goals and values of the family, parenting styles, and child care.
 It looks at the influences of the larger context of specific community resources, community socializing agents, interdisciplinary teamwork, and social policy issues that impact on the young child and family.
 Prerequisite: ED 100.
 Spring even years. - ED 265.
 Introduction to Cross Categorical Special Education 3 hours.
 Provides basic developmental, psychological, intellectual and curricular background for LD, MH, BD and physical/other health impaired.
 Prerequisite: ED 100, ED 260.
 Fall. - ED 268.
 Career Development 3 hours.
 Exploration of the theories, skills, and programming necessary for the successful transition of exceptional individuals from school to adulthood.
 Prerequisites: ED 100; ED 260, ED 265.
 Spring. - ED 270.
 Intro to Early Childhood and Early Childhood Special Education 3 hours.
 Introduction to development theories of learning, educational models, legal regulation and family perspectives related to EC/ECSE.
 Spring. - ED 273.
 Language Acquisition and Development 2 hours.
 Introduction to speech and language development within the broader process of communication.
 Anatomy and physiology of speech, theories and stages of language development will be presented and related to the language environment of the young child.
 Prerequisite: ED 100.
 Spring odd years. - ED 290.
 Reading Practicum 2 hours.
 An observation course conducted in the reading lab.
 This is accomplished under the supervision of the college instructor.
-Class meets in seminars and required 35 hours of laboratory observation.
+Class meets in seminars and requires 35 hours of laboratory observation.
 Prerequisites: "A" in ED 100 and ED 190/191.
+Fall.
+Spring. - ED 292.
+Cross Categorical Special Education Practicum 1 hour.
+Seminar with readings and field experiences in education setting for children with LD, MH, BD and physical/other health impaired.
+Prerequisites: ED 100, ED 265.
 Fall.
 Spring.